Conduitry/defiler/API.md

 ## Constructor

-### `new Defiler({ dir, filter, read = true, enc = 'utf8', watch = true, debounce = 10, transform, generators = [] })`
+### `new Defiler({ dir, filter, read = true, enc = 'utf8', pre, watch = true, debounce = 10}, ..., { transform, generators, resolver })`

 A new `Defiler` instance to represent a collection of physical files and virtual files, a transform to run on them, and additional generators.
+This constructor should be passed multiple arguments; all but the last one should be 'input configuration' objects, and the last should be an object containing `transform` and (optionally) `generators` and/or `resolver`.

 - Input configuration
-	- `dir` - the directory to watch
+	- `dir` - a directory to watch
 		- `filter({ path, stats })` - _(optional)_ a function to decide whether a given file or directory should be considered by Defiler.
 It's passed an object containing the file or directory's relative `path` and its `stats`.
 It should return `true` or `false` (or a `Promise` resolving to one of those).
 Returning `false` for a directory means that none of its contents will be included.
 You can use `stats.isFile()` and `stats.isDirectory()` to determine whether this is a file or a directory
 	- `read` - _(optional)_ whether to actually read in the contents of the files in the directory.
 Defaults to `true`.
 If `false`, the files will still be run through the transform, but they will have null `bytes` and `text`
 		- Can also be a function `read({ path, stats })`, which should return `true` or `false` (or a `Promise` resolving to one of those), allowing whether each file is read in to be decided individually
 	- `enc` - _(optional)_ encoding to use for files read in from the directory.
 Defaults to `'utf8'`
 		- Can also be a function `enc({ path, stats, bytes })`, which should return an encoding name (or a `Promise` resolving to one), allowing the encoding on each file to be decided individually
+	- `pre(file)` - _(optional)_ a function to run some very basic pre-processing specific to this transform before the file continues on to the common transform. `file` is an object containing `path` and `stats`.
+You can change the `path` value (perhaps adding a prefix) and can also add further custom fields that will exist on the `file` when it is passed to the `transform`.
+(It is this potentially modified `path` that will be used in [`defiler.get`](#getpath).)
+This allows you to (among other things) determine which directory a file came from when transforming it.
+The pre-processing function can return a `Promise` to indicate when it's done
 	- `watch` - _(optional)_ whether to actually watch the directory for changes.
 Defaults to `true`.
 If `false`, the files will still be run through the transform, but any changes to them will not be
 		- `debounce` - _(optional)_ length of timeout in milliseconds to use to debounce incoming events from `fs.watch`.
 Defaults to 10.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
 Defiler will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file before handling it.
 The default of 10ms Works On My Machine
-- Transform configuration
+- Transform/generator/resolver configuration
 	- `transform({ defiler, file })` - a transform function, which is passed an object containing the `Defiler` instance and the `File` instance to mutate.
 The transform function can return a `Promise` to indicate when it's done
-- Generator configuration
 	- `generators` - _(optional)_ an array of generator functions, each of the form `generator({ defiler })`.
 Each generator is passed an object containing the `Defiler` instance.
 Each generator function can return a `Promise` to indicate when it's done
-- Resolver configuration
 	- `resolver(base, path)` - _(optional)_ a function that will be used to resolve the paths passed to `defiler.get` and `defiler.add` from the transform.
 This will be passed two arguments, `base` (the path of the file being transformed) and `path` (the path passed to `defiler.get`/`defiler.add`), and should return the resolved path to use

 ## Properties